 Reports like these are alarmist.
-For example, while Singapore’s debt did reach 130% of GDP, much of it was borrowed from her own Reserves.
+For example, while Singapore’s debt did reach 130% of GDP, much of it was borrowed from its own Reserves.
 It was akin to dipping into savings.
 Borrowing to fund stimulus measures in a global economic shutdown is expensive.
 However, it is far more expensive to do nothing, since keeping industries on life support is cheaper than reviving a dead one.

 When we look at borrowing, we must